MicrosoftDocs/biztalk-docs/biztalk/core/how-to-add-value-mapping-flattening-functoids-to-a-map.md

 ---
 description: "Learn more about: How to Add Value Mapping (Flattening) Functoids to a Map"
-title: "How to Add Value Mapping (Flattening) Functoids to a Map | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+title: "How to Add Value Mapping (Flattening) Functoids to a Map" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 00a447c3-58d0-42ab-a5c4-417ee7800a6b
-caps.latest.revision: 7
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # How to Add Value Mapping (Flattening) Functoids to a Map
 The **Value Mapping (Flattening)** functoid enables you to flatten a portion of an input instance message by converting multiple records into a single record.
 This is a common operation in converting Microsoft Commerce Server catalogs.